mathemacode/job-searching/README.md

 **Elaboration is extraordinarily helpful for a recruiter to judge your knowledge and capability**.
 These added displays of knowledge in an interview that show you understand not just the material - but also how the material and what you'll be doing in the job relates to the broader picture of the company - will increase your chances of getting the job.

+## Salary Considerations
+As mentioned before, if you are (or will be) a STEM degree holder (that's a Bachelors of Science in a field in Science, Technology, Engineering, or Mathematics), and your job function will include significant programming (if not all programming), you are worth roughly $60,000.
+If you are headed straight for CS (Computer Science) positions like Software Engineering, OR data science, data engineering, or similar, you are worth $70,000-$80,000+.
+Top-tier companies like Google, Facebook, Twitter, Spotify, and others are obviously highly competitive wildcards in which you may start out well above these figures.

+Location also affects salary offers - a position in Charlotte, NC, will most likely pay less than for the same work in New York City, simply due to the cost of living gap.

+Financial well-being and personal monetary decisions are obviously subjective so I will not harp on how much you should save or other financial planning too much, however, my advice would be to live well within your means and make a long-term plan with regards to paying off student loan debt.
+Remember that most federal student loan programs will give you a 6-month grace period after you graduate before interest starts to fully accumulate, so remember to include what those payments will be after the first 6 months in your initial budgeting and planning.